-The emotional journey of business transition planning
+The unexpected (and normal) emotions of business transition planning

 By ATB Financial 20 March 2023 4 min read

 Acknowledge the emotionality of retirement and seek out new purpose